alitn/yellow-brick-road/README.rst

 ..  image:: http://i.imgur.com/BeZpM.jpg
     :align: right

 Yellow-brick-road is a set of tools to integrate google `closure library <http://code.google.com/closure/library/>`_ and `soy closure template <http://code.google.com/closure/templates/>`_ into rails.
-This gem can be used for:
+This gem is for:

-* Automatic dependency generation of a closure-library based application, just add the ``//= require_closure_root`` directive.
+* Automatic dependency generation of a closure library based application, just add the ``//= require_closure_root`` directive.

-* Using soy templates as part of the closure-library.
+* Using soy templates as part of the closure library.

-* Using stand-alone soy templates without closure-library, just configure the gem add the ``.js.soy`` file in assets directory, and it gets compiled automatically.
+* Using stand-alone soy templates without closure library, just configure the gem add the ``.js.soy`` file in assets directory, and it gets compiled automatically.

+* Using a managed closure library source which can be shared among rails applications.

 Setup
 +++++